NEW! eDEP Security Changes

 For a RMR submittal that includes a large amount of data, the RMR Report can be uploaded in eDEP together with the RMR transmittal form.
 The RMR data reports can be submitted on CD together with the eDEP Transaction Summary Report.

 Yes.
-There are two ways to save the eDEP Transmittal Form or Permit to your hard drive.
+There are two ways to save the eDEP Transmittal Form to your hard drive.
 From your My Homepage, or the Transaction Overview page, click on the 'get copy' link for the submittal you want to save.
 The 'get copy' link activates the eDEP batch processing function that compiles the form(s) for the specific transmittal into a file that can be downloaded to your hard drive.
 Note that when the 'get copy' link is clicked, it will compile the form for that specific moment.
 More specifically, if you run the batch processing when the form is still a work in progress, it will not display the completed and submitted form, even if you submit the form before the batch processing is completed.

 If your computer is running a full suite of Adobe, such as Acrobat Professional, the second way to save the form to your hard drive is to use the browser's 'Save As' function to save a copy of the completed form.
 However, if you only have Adobe Reader, this option is not applicable.